kedanco/100-days-kallaway-log/README.md

 ### Objectives of Round 2

-1. To expose myself to VR, React and the technologies around React.
+1. To solidify my knowledge in JS and front-end technologies

-2. To create at least _5_ full-fledged, quality personal projects
+2. To create at least _3_ full-fledged, quality personal projects

 3. To be more consistent, and have lesser Missed Days in Round 1

-### Day 1: 6th July Friday, 2018
+### Day 1: 12th September Wednesday, 2018

-**Today's Progress:** React Redux course
+**Today's Progress:** Linux Course

-**Thoughts:** Covered Actions and Reducers part of the course today.
-Gained a better idea about the code used (connect, dispatch etc) but still can't fully understand it.
-I wonder how many I need to practise before I fully grasp the concepts.
+**Thoughts:** Started back on my Round 2 by going through a Linux Udemy course.
+Even though i'm primarily using Linux for coding but there's so much idk about this OS, when it allows for so much possibilities in terms of configuration.
+Gonna be an interesting journey ;)

 **Link to work:**